archerporter/platformpose/README.md

 PlatformPose extracts body pose data from any video playing in a browser — without API access, video downloads, or platform permissions.
 It uses [MediaPipe Pose Landmarker](https://ai.google.dev/edge/mediapipe/solutions/vision/pose_landmarker) to detect 33 body landmarks from screenshots taken during playback, and stores the results in a portable SQLite database you can query, visualize, or export to CSV.

-Designed for researchers studying movement in social media video, it works with any platform that runs in a browser: YouTube, TikTok, Instagram, Vimeo, or locally served files.
+Designed for researchers studying movement in digital-born video, it works with any platform that runs in a browser: YouTube, TikTok, Instagram, Vimeo, or locally served files.

 ---